AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p1_Course Preparation/README.md

 <img src="https://img.alicdn.com/imgextra/i2/O1CN016v7knf295qKb1IKYO_!!6000000008017-2-tps-1736-378.png" width="600px">

-If you are not in the **/mnt/workspace** directory, enter the following command to ensure smooth installation afterward:
+If you are not in the **/mnt/workspace** directory, run this command first: